 For any family whose Extended Day payment is not current at the end of each grading period, your child/children will not be permitted to attend Extended Day until your financial obligation is paid in full.
 Families who still have not fulfilled their payment obligation are subject to those financial policies listed in the IWA Handbook.
 Also, legal action will be taken for any family who still has not paid their child's Extended Day bill in full by the final billing due date.
 This claim will be filed in Parma's Small Claims Court.
 In addition, your Extended Day registration will not be renewed.
-In cases of extreme financial hardship, please notify the Head of School.
+In case of extreme financial hardship, please notify Mrs. Cicerchi or Mrs. Congelio.